 - has lived in the parish for a period of at least 6 months or

 - has regularly gone to normal church services in the parish church for a period of at least 6 months or

 One of your parents or grandparents:

 - was married in the parish

-If you can show that you meet one of these criteria then please come to Church any Sunday morning for the 10.00am service and afterwards ask for one of our church wardens who will be delighted to help you fill in an application form and plan your wedding at St Andrew’s.
+If you can show that you meet one of these criteria then please come to Church any Sunday morning for the 11.00am service and afterwards speak to one of our church wardens who will be delighted to help you fill in an application form and plan your wedding at St Andrew’s.

 When a death occurs it is never an easy time.
 You are always welcome to talk to us about the death of a loved one.
 When it comes to the practicalities, to arrange a funeral, in the first instance you should contact an undertaker who will advise you of the process and then liaise with the Church to find a time for the service which is suitable for all concerned.